English Language and Literature

 Possible topics:

-– Analysis of context-dependent expressions (e.g. deixis, reference frames)
+– Context-dependent expressions (e.g. deixis, reference frames)

 Theses can be supervised in English or French.

-• Dr Steve Oswald
+• Prof.tit.
+Steve Oswald

 Areas of specialisation: